Orígenes Lessa

-Orígenes Lessa (July 12, 1903 in Lençóis Paulista – July 9, 1981 in Rio de Janeiro), journalist, short story writer, novelist, and a writer of essays.
+Orígenes Lessa (July 12, 1903 in Lençóis Paulista – July 13, 1986 in Rio de Janeiro), journalist, short story writer, novelist, and an essayist.
 He was elected, on July 9, 1981 for the Chair number 10 of the Brazilian Academy of Letters, succeeding Osvaldo Orico, and was received on November 20, 1981, by the Academy Member Francisco de Assis Barbosa.

 His life

-A son of Vicente Themudo Lessa, historian, journalist and a Protestant pastor from the State of Pernambuco, and of Henriqueta Pinheiro Themudo Lessa.
+Lessa was a son of Vicente Themudo Lessa, historian, journalist and a Protestant pastor from the State of Pernambuco, and of Henriqueta Pinheiro Themudo Lessa.
 In 1906, he was taken by his family to São Luís in the State of Maranhão, where he stayed until the age 9, following his father's journey as a missionary.
 From the experience of his childhood resulted the novel Rua do Sol (Street of the Sun).
 In 1912, he returned to São Paulo.
 At the age 19, he entered a Protestant seminar, which he left two years later.

 In 1924, he moved to Rio de Janeiro.
 Voluntarily separated from his family, he faced great difficulties.
 In order to support himself he became a teacher.
 He finished a physical education course, become a calisthenics teacher of the Physical Education Institute of the YMCA.
 He entered the newspaper life, publishing his first articles in the section "Social-Worker Tribune" of the newspaper O Imparcial.
 He was married to the writer Elsie Lessa.
 Their only son is the writer and journalist Ivan Lessa.
-He is the grandfather of the writer Juliana Foster and also an uncle of the writer and translator Sergio Pinheiro Lopes.
+He was the grandfather of the writer Juliana Foster and also an uncle of the writer and translator Sergio Pinheiro Lopes.